Faerie Love, Faerie Fun Camp

 Girls who have come back year after year say: “I love Faerie Camp because:”

-“You get to sing songs and at the end we have the Faerie Ball.” – Nayoki
+“We get to sing songs and at the end we have the Faerie Ball.” – Nayoki

-“It’s natural and I believe in Faeries and it just happens that I love Faerie Camp so much!” -Jolene
+“It is natural and I believe in Faeries and it just happens that I love Faerie Camp so much!” -Jolene

 Oona McOuat has been running her very popular ecological arts camps for girls for the past thirteen years.
 She is the music teacher at the Salt Spring Centre School, and has over 25 years experience as a Celtic harpist, storyteller, singer-songwriter, performer, ecologist, and educator working with children in many creative settings.
 Enchanted Ecology programs encourage girls to explore their curiosity and heart’s calling in a safe, nurturing space that allows them to be who they are. over the past 12 years, Faerie Camp has become a Salt Spring tradition.